LochieR/expr/README.md

 # expr

-expr is a maths expression parser which generates an abstract syntax tree which can be symbolically differentiated and evaluated.
+expr is a maths expression parser for C++ 20 which generates an abstract syntax tree which can be symbolically differentiated and evaluated.

 To use, include expr.h.
 In one of your C++ files you must define `EXPR_IMPLEMENTATION` so that the implementation of the library is compiled.